Augustus Hawkins: State Assembly

-Hawkins' district was primarily Latino American and African American.
-During his time in the Assembly, he introduced legislation including "a fair housing act, a fair employment practices act, low-cost housing and disability insurance legislation, and workers’ compensation provisions for domestic workers."
-Along with education, fair practices in employment and housing became Hawkins' major causes.
+Hawkins's district was a mixture of Latinos, African Americans, and working-class white migrants from the South and Midwest.
+During his time in the Assembly, he introduced legislation including "a fair housing act, a fair employment practices act, low-cost housing and disability insurance legislation, and workers' compensation provisions for domestic workers."
+Along with education, fair practices in employment and housing became Hawkins's major causes.
 He received little support at the time for these measures from the Democratic Party, however.
-Nevertheless, he was able to get some measures passed, including his fair housing law, which prohibited discrimination by any builders who received federal funds.
-Hawkins was also a delegate to the National Conventions of 1940, 1944 and 1960 as well as an electoral college presidential elector from California in 1944.
-In 1958, Hawkins sought to be Speaker of the California State Assembly, which was the second most powerful position in the state, after the Governor of California.
-Hawkins lost to Ralph M. Brown, but was made chairman of the powerful rules committee.
-Had Hawkins succeeded, he would have been the first African American Speaker in Californian history.
-Willie Brown would achieve this feat in 1980.
+Nevertheless, he was able to get some measures passed, including his fair-housing law, which prohibited discrimination by any builders that received federal funds.

+Hawkins was a delegate to the Democratic National Conventions of 1940, 1944 and 1960, as well as an presidential elector from California in 1944.
+In 1958, Hawkins sought to be Speaker of the California State Assembly, which was the second-most powerful position in the state, after the Governor of California.
+Hawkins lost to Ralph M. Brown, but was made chairman of the powerful Rules Committee.
+Had Hawkins succeeded, he would have become the first African-American Speaker in California history, a feat that Willie Brown would achieve in 1980.
 In 1962, Hawkins won a newly created majority-black congressional district encompassing central Los Angeles With an endorsement from John F. Kennedy, Hawkins easily won the primary and the general election.
-After the election, Hawkins remarked, “It's like shifting gears—from the oldest man in the Assembly in years of service to a freshman in Congress.”
+After the election, Hawkins remarked, "It's like shifting gears—from the oldest man in the Assembly in years of service to a freshman in Congress."